 2020 League of Legends Championship Series Outright Winners Odds

 The 2020 World Championship Final heads to Shanghai, in the Shanghai Stadium, for the 10th World Championship Finals.
+The event will take place between Friday, September 25 to Saturday, October 31.
 Who will lift the Summoners Cup in 2020?
-The odds were last updated on June 10, 2020:
+The odds were last updated on September 16, 2020:

 2019 League of Legends Championship Series Winners